-CONDITION: The District incurred penalties for failure to make federal tax deposits timely during the 1^{st} and 2^{nd} quarters of 2020.
+CONDITION: The District paid penalties and interest for failure to make federal tax deposits timely during the 1st, 2nd, and 4th quarters of 2020.

 CRITERIA: Federal tax deposits are required to be made within a prescribed amount of time subsequent to the payroll date.